d-morrison/fxtas/README.md

 <!-- badges: end -->

-The goal of `fxtas` is to apply the Ordinal SuStaIn algorithm (Young et al. (2021)) to study disease progression in Fragile X Syndrome.
+The goal of `fxtas` is to apply the Ordinal SuStaIn algorithm (Young et al. (2021)) to study disease progression in Fragile X Syndrome,
+as described in Morrison et al (not yet published), “Event sequences in Fragile X-associated tremor/ataxia syndrome”.

 ## Installation